CELEBRITY ENCOUNTERS

 a stage doorman at the National Theatre as a teenager, and

-his sister, Shirley Acclaimed, was an usher.
+his sister, Shirley MacLaine, was an usher.
+The stage door

 Video